Scan time: 2-3 minutes / Read time: 3-5 minutes

 Renee writes a weekly newsletter for parents surviving the toddler years.

-She started it in the trenches of her own two-year-old's meltdowns.
+It started in the middle of her own two-year-old's meltdowns.

 ⛳️ Problem:

-Editing, hosting, microphones — it all looks like a wall she can't climb.
+Editing, hosting, microphones — it all feels like way too much to learn at once.

-So she tells herself she's "not techy enough" and never starts.
+So she tells herself she's "not techy enough" and closes the laptop.
+Ouch.

-A year in, the podcast is still a someday she keeps pushing back.
+A year later, the podcast is still a someday she keeps pushing back.

-Her struggle: how to start when the whole thing feels over her head.
+Her problem: how to start when the whole thing feels over her head.

 🔥 The recipe